Diode CTO Dominic Letz Discussed Web3 and IoT security at Bangkok Enterprise Blockchain Meetup

 The future of enterprise in terms of security, we think that the industry needs to rid of “the admin” who has super-powers, in particular, the IT admin and often support people who have immediate control of private data.

 Twitter just showed the impact such a social engineering attack can have.
 It directly led to crypto scam tweets, but haven taken over the Twitter accounts of global leaders much worse could have happened.
-Similiar just two weeks ago, Garmin was attacked with ransomware.
+Similar just two weeks ago, Garmin was attacked with ransomware.
 This attack forced their global connected customer equipment to lose functionality.
 Their global services were down, and Garmin is still in the process of getting everything up again.
 We saw all of these and previous attacks, and as they get resolved we see how easy they were to execute.
 In the Twitter case allegedly a 17-year old was behind this attack.
 IT Support was socially engineered to reset customer emails, and thus enabled the takeover.
 There’s a better way to do this.
 As an industry we have to react and replace “root” access with multi-signature processes.
 We have to protect private data better.
 Security has been the primary driven force for creating the Diode network.

 “The Admin” problem is just the peak of the iceberg here, but it is one that is widely prevalent and the easiest to attack.
-In many companies employess in support and technical capabilities have direct control of critical infrastructure.
+In many companies employees in support and technical capabilities have direct control of critical infrastructure.
 We believe that only Blockchains have the ability to resolve this finally.
 A multi-signature smart contract used to control changes, has no backdoor, and no admin who can change values.
 All other database based solutions even if they implement multi-signature steps on the outside, still have somewhere in the system an admin role who is tasked with maintenance for backup & restore and finally has the ability to make any change.
 We’re a big believer of end-to-end (E2E) blockchain meaning that there is no middleware that can be compromised, and end-to-end encryption meaning that there is no decryption anywhere in the transport channel.
 In both areas we’re seeing often solution that go half the way.
 E.g. they start using encryption on the way to the server, but the server can actually read all data.
 Or we see blockchain deployments in which middleware servers enable the communication.
 Diode is unique as it’s the only network that implements E2E blockchain (even small IoT devices connect directly to the blockchain without middleware servers) and E2E encryption.

 Open Discussion